Afridocs/GLBackend/docs/architecture.rst

 `Delivery`_: Method used by receiver to download the submitted material, Every Receiver and the NodeAdmin may modify delivery settings.

+`Folder`_: a container of submitted files.
+A whistlebower create a submission with one or less folder, and further update would be in different folder.
+Folder contain creation data, description provided by the WhistleBlower.

 Overview
 ========